 - Seoul Dialect – The standard dialect of South Korea.
 There are also regional dialects such as Kyonsang, Chungchong, Cholla, and Cheju Island.

 - P’yŏngyang Dialect – The standard dialect of North Korea.
 The regional dialect included are Hamkyong, Pyongan, and Hwanghae.

 Learning basic words and phrases in the Korean Language will definitely help survive.
 You will hear a lot of phrases and words that you don’t even understand, and it will make it hard for you to have good communication with the locals.
 Of course, you won’t always have the opportunity to check your dictionaries or some free PDF files saved on your cellphone to compose what you want to say.

 If you want to learn more Korean words, phrases, and sentences, Ling App will help you achieve your goals.
 Through the Ling app, you will be able to hear the pronunciation of each word.
 This will help you learn to speak the language accurately.

 Ling App will provide fun and engaging lessons that will surely make your language learning experience exciting and meaningful.
 These lessons will help you learn how to speak and write in Korean.

-Through Ling App, you don't have to attend any class at a given schedule because you can learn with just your phone or computer during your free time.
-Learning a language will be a lot easier and fun.
+Through Ling App, you don’t have to attend any class at a given schedule because you can learn with just your phone or computer during your free time.
+Learning a language will be a lot easier and more fun.
 What are you waiting for?
-Start learning Korean now!
+Download Ling on the Play Store or App Store and start learning Korean now!